-According to the U.S. Bureau of Labor Statistics (BLS), employment of both middle school and high school technical and career education teachers, including agriculture teachers, is expected to grow at a rate of 5% between 2012 and 2022.
-However, the National Association of Agricultural Educators indicated in 2013 that there was a nationwide shortage of educators specializing in agriculture, mainly at the high school level (www.naee.org).
-The growth rate for postsecondary teachers of all types was projected at 19% for this period.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of high school technical and career education teachers, including agriculture teachers, is not expected to grow between 2018 and 2028.
+However, the National Association of Agricultural Educators indicated in 2013 that there was a nationwide shortage of educators specializing in agriculture, mainly at the high school level.
+The growth rate for postsecondary teachers of agricultural sciences was projected at 2% for this period.

-In 2013, the BLS reported that the median income for technical and career education teachers working at the secondary school level was $55,120.
-Postsecondary-level teachers of agricultural sciences earned a median salary of $83,060 per year; those teaching in junior colleges earned lower wages, averaging $58,750 annually in 2013.
+In 2018, the BLS reported that the median income for technical and career education teachers working at the secondary school level was $60,250.
+Postsecondary-level teachers of agricultural sciences earned a median salary of $84,640 per year; those teaching in junior colleges earned lower wages, with a mean of $70,740 annually in 2018.